AIMA-Dev/aima-developpement.fr/README.md

 1. Fork the repository
 2. Create a new branch: `git checkout -b my-feature`
-3. Make your changes and commit them: `git commit -am 'Add some feature'`
+3. Make your changes and commit them: `git commit -am 'Add some feature'` note that your commit message may start with a [gitmoji](https://gitmoji.dev/)
 4. Push the branch to your forked repository: `git push origin my-feature`
 5. Submit a pull request